GlacioHack/xdem/README.md

 You can find ways to improve the libraries in the [issues](https://github.com/GlacioHack/xdem/issues) section.
 All contributions are welcome.
 To avoid conflicts, it is suggested to use separate branches for each implementation.
 All changes must then be submitted to the dev branch using pull requests.
 Each PR must be reviewed by at least one other person.

+Please see our [contribution page](CONTRIBUTING.md) for more detailed instructions.

 ### Documentation
 See the documentation at https://xdem.readthedocs.io